Gillen D'Arcy Wood

-Gillen D'Arcy Wood is one of two Robert W. Schaefer Professor of Liberal Arts and Sciences at the University of Illinois at Urbana-Champaign and Associate Director, Institute for Sustainability, Energy, and Environment there.
-He is originally from Australia, the son of H. D'Arcy Wood and a grandson of A. Harold Wood.
-He studied at Monash University in Melbourne and received his Ph.D from Columbia University in New York City under a Fulbright scholarship and has published extensively on nineteenth-century environmental history, art and literature.
+Gillen D'Arcy Wood is one of two Robert W. Schaefer Professor of Liberal Arts and Sciences at the University of Illinois Urbana-Champaign and associate director, Institute for Sustainability, Energy, and Environment there.
+He is originally from Australia, the son of D'Arcy Wood and a grandson of A. Harold Wood.
+He studied at Monash University in Melbourne and received his PhD from Columbia University in New York City under a Fulbright scholarship and has published extensively on nineteenth-century environmental history, art and literature.

 He is the author of The Shock of the Real: Romanticism and Visual Culture, 1760-1860 (Palgrave, 2001), Romanticism and Music Culture in Britain, 1770-1840: Virtue and Virtuosity (Cambridge UP, 2010), an historical novel, Hosack's Folly (Other Press, 2005), the award-winning Tambora: The Eruption That Changed the World (Princeton, NJ: Princeton University Press, 2014), and recently, Land of Wondrous Cold: The Race to Discover Antarctica and Unlock the Secrets of Its Ice (Princeton, NJ: Princeton University Press, 2020).